top of page

 What is your availability for sessions?

-I currently see clients Tuesday through Thursday, with a mix of daytime and limited after-school/evening appointments.
-Those later spots tend to fill quickly, so if you're hoping for after-school hours and one isn’t available right away, we can begin with a daytime session and I’ll gladly add you to my waitlist for your preferred time.
+I currently see clients Monday through Thursday, with a mix of daytime and limited evening appointments.
+Those later spots tend to fill quickly, so if you're hoping for evening session and one isn’t available right away, we can begin with a daytime session and I’ll gladly add you to my waitlist for your preferred time.

 For school-aged clients, I’m happy to provide attendance letters if needed.
 I also offer virtual sessions for Ohio residents, which can be a convenient option during the day for teens and young adults.